Getting started with virtualization

 If this command results in nothing printed, your system does not support the relevant virtualization extensions.
 You can still use QEMU/KVM, but the emulator will fall back to software virtualization, which is much slower.

 When installing Fedora, you can install the virtualization packages by selecting Virtualization in the Base Group in the installer.
 See Installing Using Anaconda.

 For existing Fedora installations, you can install the virtualization tools via the command line using the Virtualization Package Group.
 To view the packages, run:

-$ dnf groupinfo virtualization Group: Virtualization Group-Id: virtualization Description: These packages provide a virtualization environment.
-Mandatory Packages: =virt-install Default Packages: =libvirt-daemon-config-network =libvirt-daemon-kvm =qemu-kvm =virt-manager =virt-viewer Optional Packages: guestfs-browser libguestfs-tools python-libguestfs virt-top
+$ dnf groupinfo virtualization Group: Virtualization Description: These packages provide a graphical virtualization environment.
+Mandatory Packages: virt-install Default Packages: libvirt-daemon-config-network libvirt-daemon-kvm qemu-kvm virt-manager virt-viewer Optional Packages: libguestfs-tools python3-libguestfs virt-top

 Run the following command to install the mandatory and default packages in the virtualization group:

 Alternatively, to install the mandatory, default, and optional packages, run: